Case Blue: The oilfields

 The Caucasus, a large, culturally diverse region traversed by its eponymous mountains, is bounded by the Black Sea to the west and the Caspian Sea to the east.
-The region north of the mountains was a production center for grain, cotton and heavy farm machinery, while its two main oilfields, at Maikop, near the Black Sea, and Grozny, about halfway between the Black and the Caspian Seas, produced about 10 percent of all Soviet oil.
+The region north of the mountains was a production center for grain, cotton and heavy farm machinery, while its two largest oilfields, at Maikop, near the Black Sea, and Grozny, about halfway between the Black and the Caspian Seas, produced about 10 percent of all Soviet oil.
 South of the mountains lay Transcaucasia, comprising Georgia, Azerbaijan and Armenia.
-This heavily industrialized and densely populated area contained some of the largest oilfields in the world.
-Baku, the capital of Azerbaijan, was one of the richest, producing 80 percent of the Soviet Union's oil—about 24 million tons in 1942 alone.
+This industrialized and densely populated area contained some of the largest oilfields in the world.
+Baku, the capital of Azerbaijan, was one of the richest, producing 80 percent of the Soviet oil—about 24 million tons in 1942.

-The Caucasus also possessed plentiful coal and peat, as well as nonferrous and rare metals.
+The Caucasus also possessed plentiful coal, peat, nonferrous and rare metals.
 Manganese deposits at Chiatura, in Transcaucasia, formed the richest single source in the world, yielding 1.5 million tons of manganese ore annually, half of the Soviet Union's total production.
 The Kuban region of the Caucasus also produced large amounts of wheat, corn, sunflower seeds, and sugar beets, all essential in the production of food.

 These resources were of immense importance to the German war effort.
 Of the three million tons of oil Germany consumed per year, 85 percent was imported, mainly from the United States, Venezuela, and Iran.
 When war broke out in September 1939, the British naval blockade cut Germany off from the Americas and the Middle East, leaving the country reliant on oil-rich European countries such as Romania to supply the resource.
 An indication of German reliance on Romania is evident from its oil consumption; in 1938, just one-third of the 7,500,000 tons consumed by Germany came from domestic stocks.
 Oil had always been Germany's Achilles heel, and by the end of 1941, Hitler had nearly exhausted Germany's reserves, which left him with only two significant sources of oil, the country's own synthetic production and the Romanian oilfields, with the latter supplying 75% of Germany's oil imports in 1941.
 Aware of his declining oil resources, and fearful of enemy air attacks on Romania (Germany's main source of crude oil), Hitler's strategy was increasingly driven by the need to protect Romania and acquire new resources, essential if he wanted to continue waging a prolonged war against a growing list of enemies.
 In late 1941, the Romanians warned Hitler that their stocks were exhausted and they were unable to meet German demands.
 For these reasons, the Soviet oilfields were extremely important to Germany's industry and armed forces as the war became global, the power of the Allies grew, and shortages started to occur in Axis resources.